pirelaurent/p5_animationFramework/chapters/chap8-specificLighting.md

 With that, striking 0, 1 or 2 helps to change quickly of object to move.
 <img src = "../img/forDoc/pointObjectsToMove.png" height= "300">

-# Moving several objects in a journey
+# Moving several objects in a same journey
 We can define a journey for a *pointLight* as for any object with reachable properties.
-But it seems more interesting to design a common journey for several objects.
+But it seems more interesting to design a common journey to organize a ballet of lights.

 ## Grouping objects
-To be able to access properties of several objects in a same journey definition, it's enough to create a group :
+To be able to access properties of several objects in a same journey definition, it's enough to create a group, a literal of literals:
 ```javascript
    /*
    create a group with the three lights to move them easily in a same journey.